FV-wq/hello-word/README.md

 Just another repository
 Hi everyone!

-Lea here! i like travelling in space and help new civilizations
+Lea here!
+I like travelling in space and help new civilizations.
+I've met some amazing brand new worlds with no pollution